-Invest in your child’s education with a 529 College Savings Plan.
+Invest in your child’s education with a tax-deferred college savings plan.

 Your child will need a well-paying job in order to earn money and put those financial skills to work.
 Obtaining a college degree or another form of higher education can make a significant impact on their financial security in the long-run.
-According to the Bureau of Labor Statistics, the unemployment rate of those with a high school diploma was 4.6% in 2017, compared to just 2.5% for those with a bachelor’s degree.
-With 67% higher annual earnings, bachelor’s degree holders can earn $1 million more over a lifetime than those with only a high school diploma, based on College Board’s Education Pays 2016 report.
+According to the Bureau of Labor Statistics, the unemployment rate of those with a high school diploma was 3.7 percent in 2019, compared to just 2.2 percent for those with a bachelor’s degree.
+Plus, bachelor’s degree holders can earn $400,000 more over a lifetime than those with only a high school diploma, based on College Board’s Education Pays 2019 report.

 Higher education, however, comes with a cost and you don’t want your child to begin their adult years burdened by student loans.
-By investing in a 529 college savings plan, a tax-advantaged savings vehicle used to save for higher education, you can save for virtually any type of accredited two- or four-year school, including public or private universities, community colleges, and vocational or trade schools—even graduate schools in the United States and abroad.
+By investing in a tax-deferred college savings plan, you can save for virtually any type of accredited two- or four-year school, including public or private universities, community colleges, and vocational or trade schools—even graduate schools in the United States and abroad.

-Each state sponsors their own college savings plan which offers varying features and benefits that can save you money in the long-run.
+Each state sponsors their own college savings plan which offer varying features and benefits that can save you money in the long-run.
 However, you aren’t limited to investing in your home state’s plan.
-You can research which plans are the best fit for you based on affordability, flexibility, tax advantages, investment diversity, etc. and invest in any plan you choose.1 The NEST 529 College Savings Plan, for example, has no minimum deposit requirements and no ongoing contribution requirements (so you can save what you want, when you want), no application fees and no annual account fees.
-Furthermore, it allows your earnings to grow state and federal tax-deferred.
-Withdrawals are also tax-free when used for qualified higher education expenses and can be used to cover tuition, fees, room and board, books and other supplies.
-2
+You can research which plans are the best fit for you based on affordability, flexibility, tax advantages, investment diversity, etc. and invest in any plan you choose.

 Saving for your child’s retirement may seem like a crazy concept, especially since you may just be getting started with your own retirement savings.
 But due to the compounding effects of interest, just a small amount set aside each month for your child now (whether you make the contributions yourself, or invest money that your child earns on their own), could add up to a comfy sum when they retire.
 For example, if you started putting $50 per month into an investment account on your child’s 10th birthday and continued until they turned 18, assuming an eight percent rate of return, they would have $6,655 in their account.
 If they left that money in the account, without adding another dime, 40 years later they would have $144,576!
 Then assume that your child continues what you started but increased their monthly contribution to $100 a month for the next four decades.
 At the end of 40 years they will have accumulated $468,757 in savings!
 That’s a considerable chunk of change to help them retire.

 With a little diligence, investing in your child’s financial future can become as instinctual as nurturing their physical health and educational excellence.
-At First National Bank, we have the tools that can help guide you along the way.
-A Personal Banker can assist you or your child in setting up a savings account or a NEST 529 College Savings Plan, and one of our Wealth Advisors can help you with your investment choices.
-Stop by a branch today!
+At FNBO, we have the tools that can help guide you along the way.
+A Personal Banker can assist you or your child in setting up a savings account and one of our Wealth Advisors can help you with your investment choices.
+Call a branch today!